The BXA Intercollege Degree Programs support an outstanding group of

 that contribute to shaping their career path.
 Post-graduation may

-Program), or employment related to one or both of their chosen concentrations.
+include graduate school, service, or employment related to one or both of their chosen concentrations.

 As of August 2014, 367 students have graduated from BHA, 56 from